letmehateu/tdx-attestation-sdk/zk/sp1/README.md

 These commands will also generate fixtures that can be used to test the verification of SP1 zkVM proofs inside Solidity.

-Pay attention, if you want to use [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation) to perform the on-chain verification, we recommend to use [dcap-sp1-cli](/clis/dcap-sp1-cli) to generate the zkVM proofs with the same Verification Key.
+Pay attention, if you want to use [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation) to perform the on-chain verification, we recommend using [dcap-sp1-cli](/clis/dcap-sp1-cli) to generate the zkVM proofs with the same Verification Key.

 ### Retrieve the Verification Key